 sites/[site]/files), modules that prevent Varnish from caching, complex

 .htaccess files, and customizations of how Drupal interacts with the database all may present challenges during onboarding.
-This is why we pair every Acquia Ready Concierge customer with a Customer Success Manager (CSM) and Engineer (CSE).
+This is why we pair every Acquia Ready Concierge customer with a Customer Onboarding Manager (COM) and Engineer (COE).

 Your Acquia Ready team walks through all the products and tools available to you with your subscription.
-Your CSM introduces you to Acquia’s workflow, third-party performance monitoring, load testing, and website diagnostic tools.
-Your CSE evaluates your website for any potential issues, and the team works through these issues with you to help ensure a successful launch.
+Your COM introduces you to Acquia’s workflow, third-party performance monitoring, load testing, and website diagnostic tools.
+Your COE evaluates your website for any potential issues, and the team works through these issues with you to help ensure a successful launch.

-Even if your application has been running without issue on other hosting, we recommend you engage your CSE to ensure all aspects of your application are fully compatible with Acquia’s platform.
-If you are developing a new application, we recommend you engage with your CSE to ensure your build exemplifies best practices from the very beginning.
+Even if your application has been running without issue on other hosting, we recommend you engage your COE to ensure all aspects of your application are fully compatible with Acquia’s platform.
+If you are developing a new application, we recommend you engage with your COE to ensure your build exemplifies best practices from the very beginning.